Part of the Faculty of STEM

 My leadership of computing is underpinned by a long-standing enthusiasm for the subject and as a result I find great pleasure in continually broadening my own understanding of the subject.
 I also strive to keep myself up to date with developments and new opportunities in what is a growing subject area, in order to enhance children’s learning.

-At Milton Primary Academy we aim to provide a computing curriculum that is creative, inclusive, challenging and inspired by the real-world.
-It inspires future thinkers, innovators and problem solvers in an immersive environment that stimulates curiosity and supports high-quality learning, allowing each and every learner to fulfil their potential.
+At Milton Primary Academy, we aim to provide a computing curriculum that is creative, inclusive, challenging and inspired by the real-world.
+We follow the curriculum created by the Nation Centre for Computing Education (NCCE), which is funded by the Department for Education.
+Our curriculum is enriched through the use of high-quality resources (provided by the NCCE to match their curriculum), programmes and software.
+Our computing curriculum and the lessons we teach inspire future thinkers, innovators and problem solvers in an immersive environment that stimulates curiosity and supports high-quality learning, allowing each and every learner to fulfil their potential.

-The experiences that we provide ensure that children develop a secure understanding of the world around them.
-By the end of the Reception year, they will:
+The experiences that we provide ensure that children develop a secure understanding of the world around them, and by the end of the reception year, children will have developed an awareness and understanding of the technologically diverse world around them.

 KS1 and KS2: